 “They do not!
 They always look at me like I’m weird for being so into school.”

 “They do not, you’re making that up.
-You hate them they’re not geniuses like you.”
+You hate them because they’re not geniuses like you.”

 “I know for a fact,” Allie said, “because I was a snob when I was with my friends, too.”

-The door opened suddenly and PJ greeted them with a smile.
-“I thought I heard you guys!
+The door opened suddenly, and PJ said, “I thought I heard you guys!
 Come on in, we made popcorn.”